-Toyota Corolla owners have reported 19 problems linked to battery (under the electrical system category).
+Toyota Corolla owners have reported 19 problems related to battery (under the electrical system category).

-The vehicle identification number (VIN) is 2T1BR32EX7_.
 On August 7, 2011 when I got off of work I started my 2007 Toyota Corolla and I noticed that the engine light was on and it wasnt on when I drove to work earlier.
 On the way home I noticed the car started to sound funny then the battery light and oil light came on and suddenly the car started to loose power.
 I suddenly try to speed up to get into a parking light before the car shut off but it wont accelerate, I made it into the parking light and the car jus shut off while in drive.
 So I turn off the car and try to restart it but it wont start.
 So I had to leave the car in the parking light and catch a ride home.
 The next morning I went back to get the car it started but then it shut off, I got the battery checked and it was good.
 I got the car towed to the Toyota dealership and they told me that they have to replace the computer.
 I'm very upset because now I dont have no transportation and I have to work also I'm scared I fixed it and it go bad again and my car only have 19,800 miles on it.
-It was August 9, 2011 when this battery issue happened.

 See all problems of the 2007 Toyota Corolla.

-The vehicle identification number (VIN) of the car was 1NXBU40EX9_.
-Crash happened when the problem occurred.
-The reporting person owns a 2009 Toyota Corolla.
+The contact owns a 2009 Toyota Corolla.
 The contact stated that the driver was involved in a crash and the air bags did not deploy.
 The battery exploded after the crash but did not cause a fire, which caused the vehicle to be destroyed.
 The driver hit the other vehicle at a speed of less than 20 mph.
 There were no injuries.
 A police report is available.
 The contact called the manufacturer and was currently awaiting a response.
 The current and failure mileages were approximately 11,800.
-This battery issue occurred Monday, December 14, 2009.

 See all problems of the 2009 Toyota Corolla.

-The vehicle is a 2008 Toyota Corolla.
+The contact owns a 2008 Toyota Corolla.
 While driving at approximately 15 mph, the vehicle suddenly shut off without warning and would not restart.
 The vehicle was towed to an authorized dealership where the computer was replaced.
 Prior to the failure, the battery had been replaced three times.
 The current and failure mileages were approximately 26,000.
 Updated 6/21/10